jbao8899/DLH-Project/readme.md

 created by the original authors of this study).
 More information is present in the notebook itself.
-We included "word_vectors_from_all_discharge_summaries.wordvectors", so you will not actually have to run Word2Vec.
+We included "word_vectors_from_all_discharge_summaries.wordvectors", so you will not actually have to run Word2Vec, but you still need to perform various other preprocessing tasks done in preprocessing_for_cnn.ipynb.
 We ran preprocessing_for_cnn.ipynb on a Google Colab session with high RAM and no GPU acceleration (because gensim does not use the GPU).